 When shipping your car, you’ll have the choice of open and enclosed carriers.
 Generally, open haulers are cheaper; there are several reasons for this.

 Firstly, the open-to-closed carrier drivers ratio is very high, which means they have to keep their prices competitive to get keep business going.
 Also, open haulers can carry more vehicles than enclosed ones can, so truckers can take on more jobs at once.

 There are some downsides to using this cheaper option though.
 Because the hauler is wide open, your car can be subject to the outside environment, such as dust, debris, hail/snow, and sun damage.
 There’s also an increased risk of theft.

 So if you have a luxury or classic car, you’ll have to weigh the risks carefully to determine whether it’s worth it for you to save a little on auto shipping.
 We’d recommend you choose an enclosed carrier, as the peace of mind is worth paying a little extra!

 Most auto transport companies will have economy, standard, and expedited shipping, or at least the choice between standard or expedited.

 Obviously, expedited shipping will come at a much higher price, which is why our first tip was to book early.
 If you need your car in a rush at your destination, booking early on will negate the need for expedited shipping.
 You can pay for economy or standard shipping and still receive your vehicle in time.

-You might think that a journey that spans 500 miles will cost the same, regardless of where you have your car picked up and dropped off.
+You might think that a journey that spans 500 miles will cost the same, regardless of where you have your car's pickup and delivery locations.
 But that’s not true!